waveywaves/mirrord-sqs-debug-example/README.md

 - Allows both your local application and remote consumers to receive the same messages
 - Uses the mirrord operator to intercept and duplicate SQS messages
 - Supports message filtering for targeted debugging
+- Ideal for production debugging without disruption

 ## How it Works

-mirrord allows you to run your SQS consumer locally while connecting to your Kubernetes cluster:
+### LocalStack Integration

+The application uses LocalStack to emulate SQS in local development:
+- LocalStack runs on port 4566
+- All services are configured to use LocalStack's endpoint
+- Test AWS credentials are used for authentication

+### mirrord Queue Splitting

+When using queue splitting:
+1. mirrord operator intercepts SQS messages
+2. Messages are duplicated and sent to both:
-- Your local consumer can receive messages from SQS queues in the cluster
+   - Original consumer in the cluster
+   - Your local debugging environment
+3. Message filtering can be applied to focus on specific patterns

+### Message Flow

+1. Producer sends messages to SQS queue
+2. mirrord operator intercepts messages
+3. Messages are delivered to:
+   - Original consumer (if using queue splitting)
+   - Your local debugging environment
-- You can debug your consumer code with local tools while processing real SQS messages
+4. You can debug the message processing in real-time
-- Choose between exclusive access to messages or non-disruptive debugging

 ## Configuration Files

-This project includes several mirrord configuration files:
+This project includes several configuration files:

 - `.mirrord/mirrord.json`: Configuration for queue splitting
 - `.mirrord/copytarget_plus_scaledown.json`: Configuration for copy target with scale down

 ## Additional Documentation